SpiffInc/polyn/polyn_protocol/PROTOCOL.md

 If there's no schema for the event `type`, Polyn MUST raise an exception that says:

 ```
 Schema for #{type} does not exist.
-Make sure it's been added to your `events` codebase and has been loaded into the schema store on your NATS server
+Make sure it's been added to your `schemas` codebase and has been loaded into the schema store on your NATS server
 ```

 If a received message can't be parsed as JSON, Polyn MUST raise an exception that says: